What Makes a Deliverable Board-Ready: The 16-Point Quality Gate

 - Strategic recommendations in Phase 08 (Strategy Execution) that reference capabilities not established in earlier phases

 Why it matters: In traditional consulting engagements, different phases are often written by different team members at different times.
 Data drift is common — a market size gets rounded differently, a competitor gets added in one phase but not another, pricing math doesn't reconcile.
-Cross-phase inconsistencies destroy credibility because they signal that the analysis is assembled, not integrated.
+Cross-phase inconsistencies destroy credibility because they signal that the analysis is assembled, not integrated Sagentix 16-Point Quality Gate, 2026.

 How it differs: Most consulting firms review individual deliverables in isolation.
 Cross-phase consistency checks are rare because they require comparing every factual claim across hundreds of pages.
-Automated tooling makes this feasible at a level that manual review cannot match.
+Automated tooling makes this feasible at a level that manual review cannot match Sagentix Phase 10 Evidence Discipline, 2026.

 Check 5: Evidence Level Tagging (L1-L5)

-Every claim in a Sagentix deliverable is tagged with its evidence level:
+Every claim in a Sagentix deliverable is tagged with its evidence level Sagentix Phase 10 Evidence Discipline, 2026:

-- L1 — Primary research: Direct data from premium industry research, government databases, or regulatory bodies
+- L1 — Primary research: Direct data from premium industry research (VerticalIQ), government databases (BLS, StatCan, Census), or regulatory bodies

 - L3 — Corroborated estimate: Data triangulated from multiple secondary sources